-Dreaming about being your own boss but dependent on receiving steady paycheck?
-It’s exactly that conflict that keeps many chained to the desk; locked in the cubicle.
+Dreaming about being your own boss but dependent on receiving a steady paycheck?
+It’s exactly that conflict that keeps many chained to the desk, locked in the cubicle.

-Breaking free from your “room without a roof” will require a complete paradigm shift to go from wage-slave* to business owner.
+Breaking free from your “room without a roof” will require a complete paradigm shift to go from wage slave* to a business owner.

 For some, it’ll be difficult to make a clean break.
 Most filled out their first W-4 form during that summer youth employment program.
 They’ve collected a paycheck ever since.

-In his book, “Art of Profitability” Adrian J. Slywotzky suggest before you plan your business, you should plan for your profits.
+In his book, “Art of Profitability,” Adrian J. Slywotzky suggests before you plan your business, you should plan for your profits.

 The majority of W-2s are in the business of selling their labor.
 Yet many wage-earners don’t plan for profits.

-Instead, we hope we have enough money for the basics, bills, loans and entertainment.
-Oftentimes, we find we have more month than money.
+Instead, we hope we have enough money for the basics, bills, loans, and entertainment.
+Oftentimes, we find we have more months than money.
 We, then, spend the rest of the month worrying about money.